Kapitus logo

 Visit Kapitus

-Kapitus is best for small business owners who want to compare multiple financing offers efficiently without contacting individual lenders separately, and who have established enough business operations to qualify with traditional alternative lenders.
-The primary caveat is that Kapitus functions as a marketplace intermediary—actual loan terms, rates, and approval odds depend entirely on which network lender matches with the applicant, and the company provides no upfront transparency on these key factors.
+Kapitus is profile signals for small business owners who want to compare multiple financing offers efficiently without contacting individual lenders separately, and who have established enough business operations to qualify with traditional alternative lenders.
+The primary caveat is that Kapitus functions as a marketplace intermediary—actual loan terms, rates, and eligibility fields depend entirely on which network lender matches with the applicant, and the company provides no upfront transparency on these key factors.

 • Small business owners seeking to compare multiple financing offers without submitting separate applications to each lender